project-chip/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

-Because Kconfig configuration files are used in the building process, make sure that you rebuild your application after editing them by typing the following command in the example directory, with _board-name_ replaced with the target board name, for example _nrf52840dk_nrf52840_:
+Because Kconfig configuration files are used in the building process, make sure that you rebuild your application after editing them by typing the following command in the example directory, with _build-target_ replaced with the build target name of the kit, for example _nrf52840dk_nrf52840_:

-        $ west build -b board-name
+        $ west build -b build-target

 <hr>